iamdeaneyelid/timber-grunt/README.md

+**Note**: this is now out of date as the Shopify team has been making great (and frequent) updates to Timber.
+Please use this as a demonstration of what Timber + Grunt are capable of as a combo.

 # timber-grunt

 Timber is an amazing theme framework from Shopify.
 This repo is more of an introduction or guideline to get it set up with Grunt.